KingaJanicka/pushpin-groovebox/docs/index.md

 a standard Ableton® Push® 2.
 It controls 8 instances of Surge XT, and sequences them via either external or built-in sequencer
 (coming soon).

-This allows an enormous degree of creative expression, with Surge's powerful modules accessible in a ergonomic layout that's optimised for live performance.
+This allows an enormous degree of creative expression, with SurgeXT's powerful modules accessible in a ergonomic layout that's optimised for live performance.

-For the cost of an Ableton® Push® 2, a Raspberry Pi 5 and an audio interface, you can have a fully-featured groovebox with powerful features rivalling the most expensive devices on the market.
-Even better, with a little bit of Python knowledge you can hack it to do _literally anything you can dream of._
+For the cost of an Ableton® Push® 2, a Raspberry Pi 5 and an audio interface (we recommend the [Raspberry Pi DAC+ HAT](https://thepihut.com/products/iqaudio-dac), though it's also compatible with USB audio interfaces), you can have a fully-featured groovebox with powerful features rivalling the most expensive devices on the market.
+Even better, with a little bit of Python knowledge, you can hack it to do _literally anything you can dream of._

 # Surge XT specifications